storesafe/cordova-sqlcipher-adapter/README.md

 ### Plugin tutorials

-TBD WANTED: tutorials using this plugin version (with encryption)
+FUTURE TODO (WANTED): tutorials using this plugin version (with encryption)

 **WITHOUT SQLCIPHER:**